mactul/powermake/README.md

 To benefit from the command line parser, you have to use the [powermake.run](#powermakerun) function.

 If no arguments are passed through the command line, the default behavior is to trigger the build callback.
-You can also write `python makefile.py build`, `python makefile.py clean`, `python makefile.py install [install_location]` or `python makefile.py test` to trigger one of the three different callbacks.
+You can also write `python makefile.py build`, `python makefile.py clean`, `python makefile.py install [install_location]` or `python makefile.py test` to trigger one of the four different callbacks.

 There is also the `python makefile.py config` command, which doesn't trigger a callback but enters into an interactive mode for editing a configuration file.